brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 #### PHP

-I usually use PHP and Symfony on the backend, so that was my natural choice.

-So I went in a quest to see if I could find good libs in PHP to help on the job.
+I usually use PHP and Symfony on the backend, so that was my natural choice to the server.
+I went in a quest to see if I could find good libs in PHP to help on the job.
 And, lucky me, thanks fot these both projects ([1](https://github.com/webonyx/graphql-php),[2](https://github.com/Youshido/GraphQL)) I found mature libs that do their job in a excelent manner.

 I started using Youshido's lib and later migrated to Webonyx.
 To integrate with symfony, I used the [OverblogGraphQLBundle](https://github.com/overblog/GraphQLBundle).
 Having that GraphQL server layer in place, meanwhile I was evolving with the app, I tried a lot of layer compositions and code organizations to find a balanced and clean one.